revolvingdonut/C64GPT/README.md

 # C64GPT

 A local LLM that makes a Commodore 64 feel sentient through Telnet.
-Chat with a small, local language model from a C64 (or emulator) with minimalist, immersive terminal UX featuring deliberate pacing for emphasis and PETSCII/ANSI rendering.
+Chat with a small, local language model from a C64 (or emulator) with minimalist, immersive terminal UX featuring deliberate pacing for emphasis and ANSI rendering.

 ## 🎯 What is C64GPT?

 C64GPT is a "LAN-only LLM appliance" that creates a conversational AI experience on a Commodore 64.
 The Mac hosts a daemon that serves Telnet and streams model output with:

 - **Deliberate pacing** for **bold**/*italic* emphasis
-- **PETSCII/ANSI rendering** for authentic retro feel
+- **ANSI rendering** for authentic retro feel
 - **Natural language commands** (no menu navigation needed)
 - **SwiftUI control surface** for model management and metrics